South Korea promotes 'sports diplomacy' to engage Pyongyang | DW | 27.11.2020

 Read more: South Korea urges North to honor peace pacts as new weapons unveiled

 Just five months later, Trump met with Kim in Singapore and began a diplomatic relationship that the US leader famously described as "beautiful."
-A second summit in Hanoi in February of 2019 ended abruptly when it became clear to the US side that Kim was not interested in making the concessions Washington was demanding on its nuclear weapons and long-range ballistic missiles — but even critics conceded that the very fact the two sides were talking was a breakthrough of sorts.
+A second summit in Hanoi in February 2019 ended abruptly when it became clear to the US side that Kim was not interested in making the nuclear weapons and long-range ballistic missiles concessions Washington was demanding — but even critics conceded that the very fact the two sides were talking was a breakthrough of sorts.

 The fear, he said, is that any momentum that has been built up under Trump will be lost and the entire denuclearization debate will return to square one.